SMAPPNYU/smapphowto/howto_setup_sharded_mongodb.md

 rs.add("localhost:27020")
 ```

+* note:  Make sure that before you add members to the replica set in step 9 that you have created a user who can do that.
+The best way to go is to
+<a href="http://docs.mongodb.org/manual/tutorial/add-admin-user/">create a root user as per mongodb docs</a>.

 10 - Repeat 1 to 9 for however many replica sets you may have.

 ##(2) Setting up the three config servers.